Jets cut wide receiver Xavier Gipson after his costly fumble in season-opening loss to Steelers

 The second-round pick out of LSU had a 20-yard reception on his only target in his NFL debut.

-Defensive tackle Jay Tufele also sat out to handle a personal matter.
+Defensive tackle Jay Tufele also sat out with what the Jets listed on their injury report as an illness.

 This story has been corrected to show that Gibson was in his third, not second, season with the Jets.